terry1213/terry1213.github.io/_posts/2021-01-20-dart-a-tour-of-the-dart-language-17-typedefs.md

 ---
-title: "[Dart] A tour of the Dart language - 17.
+title: "[Dart/Document] A tour of the Dart language - 17.
 Typedefs"
 categories:
 - Dart
 tags: